-(b) Disclosures by persons with interests in securities representing 1% or more the deadline in the previous paragraph, he must instead make a Dealing Disclosure under Rule 8.3(b) by no later than 3.30 pm on the business day following the date of the dealing.
+However, if a person required to make an Opening Position Disclosure under Rule 8.3(a) deals in any relevant securities of any party to the offer (other than a cash offeror) before midnight on the day before the deadline in the previous paragraph, he must instead make a Dealing Disclosure under Rule 8.3(b) by no later than 3.30 pm on the business day following the date of the dealing.
 In such a case, it will not also be necessary to make a separate Opening Position Disclosure under Rule 8.3(a).